-B. Formal Process for Resolution Level One: Complaint to District
+B. Formal Process for Resolution

+Level One: Complaint to District

-The complaint must set forth the specific acts, conditions or circumstances alleged to be in violation.
+The complaint must set forth the specific acts, conditions, or circumstances alleged to be in violation.
 Upon receipt of a complaint, the compliance officer will provide the complainant a copy of this procedure.
-The compliance officer will investigate the allegations within 30 calendar days.
+The compliance officer will investigate the allegations set forth within 30 calendar days.
 The school district and complainant may agree to resolve the complaint in lieu of an investigation.
-The officer shall provide the superintendent with a full written report of the complaint and the results of the investigation.
+The officer will provide the superintendent with a full written report of the complaint and the results of the investigation.

 The superintendent or designee will respond to the complainant with a written decision as expeditiously as possible, but in no event later than 30 calendar days following receipt of the written complaint, unless otherwise agreed to by the complainant or if exceptional circumstances related to the complaint require an extension of the time limit.
-In the event an extension is needed, the district will notify the complainant in writing of the reason for the extension and the anticipated response date at the time the district responds to the complainant, the district must send a copy of the response to the Office of the Superintendent of Public Instruction.
+In the event an extension is needed, the district will notify the complainant in writing of the reason for the extension and the anticipated response date.
+At the time the district responds to the complainant, the district must send a copy of the response to the office of the superintendent of public instruction.